la2050/archive/_projects/2016/carpe-la-collaborative-augmented-reality-play-experience-for-families-of-los-angeles.md

 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of parks with intergenerational play opportunities"]
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of parks with intergenerational play opportunities
+project_proposal_description: >-
+  CARPE LA is mobile experience designed to get teams of kids and adults outside to play a story-driven, location-based game in parks throughout LA.
+Through a series of summer events at which CARPE LA will be played, teams will collaborate to unlock the open spaces in their neighborhoods.
+project_areas:
+  - East LA
+  - Westside
 project_proposal_best_place: >-
   Research shows that intergenerational play supports language development, critical thinking, and emotional connections among families and communities.